Updates and servicing for Configuration Manager

 After upgrading to Configuration Manager current branch, don't use baseline versions to stay current.
 Instead, only use in-console updates to update to the newest version.

-Periodically, additional baseline versions are released.
-When you use the latest baseline version to install a new hierarchy, you avoid installing an outdated or unsupported version of Configuration Manager, followed by an additional upgrade of your infrastructure to bring it up-to-date.
+Periodically, another baseline version is released.
+When you use the latest baseline version to install a new hierarchy, you avoid installing an outdated or unsupported version of Configuration Manager, followed by another update to your infrastructure.

-After you install a baseline version, additional versions of Configuration Manager are available as in-console updates.
-In-console updates update your infrastructure to the latest version of Configuration Manager.
+After you install a baseline version, later versions of Configuration Manager are available as in-console updates.
+Use these updates to update your infrastructure to the latest version of Configuration Manager.

 You install in-console updates to update the version of your top-level site.